turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 This object is conditionally compiled.
 The selection of the library to compile is done using `--build-lib ldpc_aal`.

+> [!NOTE]
-> Note: The required DPDK poll mode driver has to be present on the host machine and required DPDK version has to be installed on the host, prior to building OAI.
+> The required DPDK poll mode driver has to be present on the host machine and required DPDK version has to be installed on the host, prior to building OAI.

 ## O-RAN AAL DPDK EAL parameters
 To configure O-RAN AAL/DPDK BBDEV, you can set the following parameters via the command line of PHY simulators or nr-softmodem:

+> [!NOTE]
-> Note: the group parameter name has been renamed from `nrLDPC_coding_t2` to
+> The group parameter name has been renamed from `nrLDPC_coding_t2` to
 > `nrLDPC_coding_aal` to better reflect that it is a generic AAL accelerator
 > card.